Bang Bang!: Casting

-Earlier reports had suggested that Siddharth Anand, who had made Salaam Namaste, Ta Ra Rum Pum, Bachna Ae Haseeno and Anjaana Anjaani in the past, planned to make his next film with Shahid Kapoor, but Kapoor wanted to avoid comparisons with Tom Cruise and did not have availability of his dates for the film, as he had signed onto Haider.
-Bipasha Basu rumouredly was also on-board, but she eventually turned down the film.
-Soon news came that Anand was planning a film with Hrithik Roshan.
-In September 2012, Roshan was confirmed to play the lead role, with Katrina Kaif playing the female lead in the film.
-Roshan started working on the film immediately after wrapping up Krrish 3, and charged a ₹300 million fee for his performance in the film, which until then was the most any actor in Bollywood had charged up front.
-The film was soon revealed to be the official Bollywood remake of Knight and Day, starring Tom Cruise and Cameron Diaz.
+Earlier reports had suggested that Siddharth Anand, who had made Salaam Namaste, Ta Ra Rum Pum, Bachna Ae Haseeno and Anjaana Anjaani in the past, planned to make his next film with Shahid Kapoor, but Shahid Kapoor wanted to avoid comparisons with Tom Cruise and did not have availability of his dates for the film as he had signed onto Haider.
+Bipasha Basu rumouredly was also on board, but she eventually turned down the film.
+Soon news came that Siddharth Anand was planning a film with Hrithik Roshan.
+In September 2012, Hrithik Roshan was confirmed to play the lead role, with Katrina Kaif playing the female lead.
+Hrithik Roshan started working on the film immediately after wrapping up Krrish 3 and charged a ₹300 million fee for his performance in the film, which until then was the most any actor in Hindi cinema had charged up front.
+The film was soon revealed to be the official adaptation of Knight and Day.